 - Recognize triggers

-- Accept all of your emotions
+- Accept all of your emotions and feelings

 - Prepare an action plan

 - Try grounding and self-soothing

 - Relax when you need to

 - Find your mood boosters